StevenWDiamond/wine_pricing_study/readme.md

         * Review content analysis.
     - We did some unsupervised learning by doing a KPrototypes cluster analysis.
 Examine these clusters, we were able to better understand these wine groupings.
 4. Modeling and Evaluation
-    - We added the rusults of our KPrototypes clustering to the DataFrame for modeling.
+    - We added the results of our KPrototypes clustering to the DataFrame for modeling.
     - We then used regression modeling, attempting to predict wine price, using RMSE as our metric.